nunopicado/Reusable-Objects/readme.md

 The idea behind this approach is to force an interface instance, instead of a implementation class instance, thus avoiding memory leaks even when you don't have a variable to hold that instance.
-This method and all its advantages I owe to **Marco Douglas Santos**, a great **Object Pascal** developer which came up with this elegant approach.
+This method and all its advantages I owe to **Marcos Douglas B. Santos**, a great **Object Pascal** developer which came up with this elegant approach.

 Seldom will you find procedures or properties in these objects.